tbknl/specified/README.md

 ### Schema

-A schema describes an object by its attributes and their value specifications.
+A schema describes an object or interface by its attributes and their value specifications.
 The attributes can be declared optional.

 For example:
 ```typescript